pulibrary/discoveryutils/README.md

 # Discovery Service Utilities
 ==============

 Utilities to interact with Summon, the PUL Blacklight Catalog, Springshare products, PUL Pulfa, DPUL and Princeton University Art Museum.
-Written using the Symfony and GuzzleHTTP.
+Written using Symfony and GuzzleHTTP.
 See https://symfony.com/doc/current/index.html for more context and information about Silex applications.

 ## Development Environment Dependecies
 1. docker